stevleibelt/slides/2013/131104_phpug_lightning_talk_aware_interface/talk_en.md

-# Lightningtalk The AwareInterface
+# Lightningtalk AwareInterface

 12.11.2013
 PHPUserGroup Hamburg

 ---

-## Who Am I
+## Who I Am

 * [Stev Leibelt](http://stev.leibelt.de/)
 * PHP developer
 * big fan of [open source](http://opensource.org/licenses)
 * loves words like:
     * "Linux"
-    * "BSD"
     * "[L]GPL"
     * "ZFS"
-    * "Composer"
     * "Gang Of Four"
-    * "KISS"
     * "[free as in freedom, not as in beer.](http://theopensourceschool.blogspot.de/2010/01/free-as-in-freedom-not-as-in-free-beer.html)"
 * was born in the moste beautiful [free state](http://en.wikipedia.org/wiki/Saxony) :-)
 * working for a company with one main product (and yes, old code exists ;-))